opnsense/docs/source/manual/how-tos/caddy.rst

 A large configuration can be challenging to navigate.
 To help, a filter functionality has been added to the top right corner of the `Domains`, `Subdomains` and `HTTP Handlers` tab, called `Filter by Domain`.

 In `Filter by Domain`, one or multiple `Domains` can be selected, and as filter result, only their corresponding configuration will be displayed in `Domains`, `Subdomains` and `HTTP Handlers`.
+With the "Clear All" button the filter can be reset easily.

 ----------------------